helenmck1/SDSbootcamps_2023_LondonNov/README.md

 Access your handbook [here](https://docs.google.com/presentation/d/1b6u3-bE8-XGyh1dse-0knGEvKk8FqlRXL2Iw1ZrqOg4/edit?usp=sharing)!
 If you can't access this document, try logging out from your company Google organization - some organizations block access to external documents.)

 1. **Foundations of Geospatial**
-   - Professor of Urban Analytics and HoD at the Bartlett Centre for Advanced Spatial Analysis, UCL
+   - Adam Dennett, Professor of Urban Analytics and HoD at the Bartlett Centre for Advanced Spatial Analysis, UCL
-   - Adam Dennett

 2. **The Modern Geospatial Data Stack with an Intro to Geospatial Data Engineering**
-   - Product Manager at CARTO
+   - Ana Manzanares Villarán, Product Manager at CARTO
-   - Ana Manzanares Villarán

 3. **Spatial Data Science - what does what?**
-   - Solutions Engineer at CARTO
+   - Simon Wrigley, Senior Solutions Engineer at CARTO
-   - Simon Wrigley

 4. **Data Visualization Clinic**
-   - Geospatial Advocate at CARTO
+   - Helen McKenzie, Geospatial Advocate at CARTO
-   - Helen McKenzie

 5. **Leverage Python for Spatial Data Science**
-   - Data Scientist at Two Sigma
+   - Stuart Lynn, Data Scientist at Two Sigma
-   - Stuart Lynn

 6. **Using SQL to scale spatial analytics**
-   - Data Scientist
+   - Argyrios Kyrgiazos, Data Scientist at CARTO
-   - Argyrios Kyrgiazos